Chuck Long: The 1985 season

 A loss to Ohio State cost Iowa their #1 ranking, but the Hawkeyes still won the Big Ten title outright for the first time in 27 years.
 Long won many major national awards as a senior, including the 1985 Maxwell Award, given to the nation's top player and the Davey O'Brien Award, given to the nation's top quarterback.
 He was the Big Ten Player of the Year and a consensus first team All-American.
 Finally, Long was the runner-up for the Heisman Trophy to Bo Jackson of Auburn in the second closest race in the award's history, losing by just 45 points.

 Though Iowa lost in Long's final game in the 1986 Rose Bowl, the loophole with the redshirting rule allowed Long to play in his fifth bowl game.
-He is believed to be the only collegiate player to participate in five bowl games.

 Long's Iowa teams compiled a 35–13–1 record.
 He graduated with 10,461 passing yards and 74 touchdowns on 782 completions.
 He held every passing record at the University of Iowa except one (passes attempted in a game) when he graduated.
 Long holds the best completion percentage of any college quarterback all-time who has attempted more than 1,000 career passes.
 He was also the first Big Ten player and just the second player in college football history to throw for more than 10,000 yards in a career.
 The first was Doug Flutie.
 Long was inducted into the College Football Hall of Fame in 1999 and the Iowa Sports Hall of Fame in 2001.

-On December 12, 2014 the Big Ten Network included Long on "The Mount Rushmore of Iowa Football", as chosen by online fan voting.
+On December 12, 2014, the Big Ten Network included Long on "The Mount Rushmore of Iowa Football", as chosen by online fan voting.
 Long was joined in the honor by Nile Kinnick, Alex Karras and Tim Dwight.
 Of the honor, Long told BTN Live host Mike Hall: "It's a great honor.
 It was a great time to be a Hawkeye during those years.
 I'm very honored to be on that list."